Volcanoes in Italy

 Positive aspects of volcanoes in Italy

-Althoughthe six volcanoes in Italy are a permanent danger for the population, the country can also benefit from the geological faults.
-While the major volcanoes act as tourist magnets and attract many thousands of visitors every year, other cities along the fault line derive advantage from the thermal and mineral springs, solfataras and soffiones.
+Although the six volcanoes in Italy pose a permanent threat for the population, the country also benefits from the geological faults.
+While the major volcanoes have touristic appeal attracting thousands of visitors every year, other cities along the fault line benefit from the thermal and mineral springs, solfataras and soffiones.

 Forgot your login details?